Amy Stephens

 and eating disorders

-Protein bars can be a convenient and portable option for adults and teens looking to supplement their protein intake, especially for those who are active in sports or physical activities.
-It’s important to remember that food is always the best option and protein bars are useful when food is not available.
-When choosing protein bars, it’s essential to consider factors such as the ingredients, nutritional content, and taste.
+Protein bars can be a convenient option for busy athletes who need a quick snack before practice, after a workout, or while traveling.
+While whole foods should make up the foundation of your diet, protein bars can help fill nutrition gaps when meals aren’t available.
+When choosing protein bars, it’s important to consider factors such as the ingredients, nutritional content, and taste.
 Here are some tips for selecting the protein bars:

 Look for Whole Food Ingredients: Choose protein bars with a short and recognizable list of ingredients.
 Opt for bars that contain whole food ingredients such as nuts, dates, egg whites, or honey.